fragcolor-xyz/shards-examples/tutorials/snake/steps/step-1.md

 A game loop is the overall flow control of the program that runs continuously during gameplay.
 In each turn of the loop (known as a frame), the program processes the user's input, updates the game state, and renders the game.

-In Shards, a wire (self-contained piece of code made that can be suspended/resumed and is made up of shards and functions) can be transformed into a loop by simply replacing `(defchain)` with `(defloop)`.
+In Shards, a wire (self-contained piece of code made that can be suspended/resumed and is made up of shards and functions) can be transformed into a loop by simply replacing `(defwire)` with `(defloop)`.
 Additionally, `(run)` takes a second argument to specify the delay between two consecutive executions of the loop, specifying the frame rate (FPS).
 Games tend to run at 60 FPS (or 60 Hz).

 === "EDN"